 World of Warcraft: The Burning Crusade

-World of Warcraft: The Burning Crusade, released in 2007, was the first expansion for Blizzard Entertainment’s immensely popular MMORPG, World of Warcraft (WoW).
-This expansion is historically significant as it marked a major evolution in the game, expanding its world, deepening its lore, and introducing new features that would shape the future of both WoW and the MMORPG genre.
+The Burning Crusade, released in 2007, was the first expansion for Blizzard Entertainment’s immensely popular MMORPG, World of Warcraft (WoW).
+This expansion is historically significant as it marked a major evolution for the game, expanding its world, deepening its lore, and introducing new features that would shape the future of both WoW and the MMORPG genre.

 The Burning Crusade also introduced the Arena system, which provided a new competitive aspect to PvP (Player vs. Player) gameplay.
 This system became a cornerstone of WoW’s PvP experience, fostering a competitive community that thrived on skill and strategy.
 Additionally, the expansion raised the level cap from 60 to 70, introducing new abilities, talents, and gear that encouraged players to continue progressing and improving their characters.